Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 1 cp, M. (Stacks to 10)

 A Torch burns for 1 hour, casting Bright Light in a 20-foot radius and Dim Light for an additional 20 feet.
-When you take the Attack action, you can attack with the Torch, using it as a Simple Melee weapon.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can attack with the Torch, using it as a Simple Melee weapon.
 On a hit, the target takes 1 Fire damage.

 ---